Hanford Engineer Works: Hanford

 Matthias and Church met in Wilmington on 2 March 1943, and drew up an outline of the layout of the Hanford Engineer Works.
-Normally for a development in such an isolated area, employees would be accommodated on site, but in this case for security and safety reasons it was desirable to house them at least 10 mi away.
+Normally in an isolated area, employees would be accommodated on site, but in this case for security and safety reasons it was desirable to house them at least 10 mi away.
 Even the construction workforce could not be housed on site, because some plant operation would have to be carried out during startup testing.
 The Army and DuPont engineers decided to create two communities: a temporary constructions camp and a more substantial operating village.
-Rather than create temporary construction camps at each building site, there would be one large camp servicing all the sites.
+Rather than create temporary construction camps at every building site, one large camp serviced all the building sites.

-Construction was expedited by locating them on the sites of existing villages, where they could take advantage of the buildings, roads and utility infrastructure already in place.
-The DuPont and Hanford Engineer Works engineers decided to locate the temporary construction camp on the site of the village of Hanford, which had a population of about 125.
+Construction was expedited by locating the construction camp and the operating village on the sites of existing villages, where they could take advantage of the buildings, roads and utility infrastructure already in place.
+The engineers decided to locate the temporary construction camp on the site of the village of Hanford, which had a population of about 125.
 It was 6 mi from the nearest process area site, which was considered to be sufficiently distant at startup.
-It was served by the Connell-Yakima state highway the Pasco-White Bluffs road, and a branch line of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
+It was served by the Connell–Yakima state highway, the Pasco–White Bluffs road, and a branch line of the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 Electricity was available from the Pacific Power and Light Company substation, and water from local wells.
-Community facilities included stores, two fruit packing warehouses, a stock yard, a combined grade and high school, and a church.
-Groves inspected the site in March 1943.
+Community facilities included stores, two fruit-packing warehouses, a stock yard, a combined grade and high school, and a church.

 Since DuPont and the Metallurgical Laboratory had yet to make much progress on the design of the reactors or the processing plants, it was not known how many construction workers would be required to build them.
 Town planning proceeded on the assumption that construction would require 25,000 to 28,000 workers, half of whom would live in the camp, but DuPont designed the camp to permit expansion.
 This proved to be wise; nearly twice that number of workers would ultimately be required, and the capacity of surrounding communities to absorb workers was limited.
 Three types of accommodation were provided in the camp: barracks, hutments and trailer parking.
 The first workers to arrive lived in 125 US Army pyramidal tents with wooden floors and sides while they erected the first barracks.
-Two types of barracks were erected: two-wing barracks for women and four-wing barracks for men.
+Two types of barracks were erected: two-wing barracks for women and four-wing for men.
 White and non-white people had separate barracks.
-Barracks construction commenced on 6 April 1943 and eventually 195 barracks were erected, the last of which were completed on 27 May 1944.
-There were 110 for white men, 21 for black men, 57 for white women and seven for black women.
+Construction commenced on 6 April 1943 and eventually 195 were erected, the last of which were completed on 27 May 1944.
+There were 110 for white men, 21 for black men, 57 for white women and 7 for black women.
 Not all were used for accommodation, and one white-women wing was turned over to the Women's Army Corps.
 The barracks could hold 29,216 workers.